Online Social Media Fatigue and Psychological Wellbeing

 Why Do I Experience FOMO and How Does It Affect My Health?

-This could be a blog unto itself, but the short answer is that research suggests people who are dissatisfied with their lives or who are struggling emotionally are more likely to suffer from FOMO.
+This could be a blog in itself, but the short answer is that research suggests people who are dissatisfied with their lives or who are struggling emotionally are more likely to suffer from FOMO.

 Dhir and their fellow researchers added support to the idea that FOMO could have a negative effect on your mental health.
 Previous studies have demonstrated that people who experience severe FOMO are more likely to suffer from depression, insomnia, eating disorders, and anxiety.
 This doesn't necessarily mean that FOMO is the cause of these conditions, but we can't rule it out just yet.